Purpose of the document

 You can split a transaction into several parts that will be captured at fixed intervals.
 In this case, a payment transaction with N instalments generates N transactions, each of which has a distinct ID.
 Each transaction is independent of the others and includes a systematic authorisation request.
 If it is refused, the transaction is not captured.

-In the case of instalment payment, the capture mode is forced to “Cancellation”, which means that when the capture deadline is reached, the transaction is automatically captured without your intervention.
+In the case of a payment in instalments, the capture mode is forced to “Cancellation”, which means that when the capture deadline is reached, the transaction is automatically captured without your intervention.

 You must specify the following elements in your request: